-The other two types of Nicholas that one is likely to encounter are first, “Nicholas of Mozhaisk,” as in this interesting example that, atypically, also includes four scenes from the “life.”
+The second type of Nicholas icon one is likely to encounter is “Nicholas of Mozhaisk,” as in this interesting example, which, atypically, also includes four scenes from the “life.”

 As already mentioned, some icons show Nicholas “with the life,” that is, with standard scenes from his tale.
 Let’s take a look at seven separate panel icons showing some of them:

 5. Nicholas throws a bag of money through a window at night as dowry for three poor young women, so they might marry: